 Note: Minors are offered in all the degree programs listed above, as well as a Data Science Minor (see details under Computer Information Systems (p.
-181)).
+181)) and an International Business Minor (p. xxx).
 Honors programs are also offered in these degree programs, except for health care administration.

 – PLEASE NOTE –